-Our vision is to offer a wide variety of products supported by excellent service and a best-inclass retail experience to engage our customers.
-Apical's operations are based on three pillars: efficient, compliant delivery of service, high customer satisfaction and wide selection of products.
+Our vision is to become a producer of high quality cannabis products and deliver the products as well as excellent service to patients and consumers.
+Apical's operations are based on three pillars: efficient delivery of service, high customer satisfaction and producer of top quality products.
 Customers will choose our dispensary based on trust, loyalty and product integrity.